adikate12/Kelp_Challenge/README.md

 - Streaming for memory-efficient large file handling
 - Transaction management for data consistency
 - Pagination support for API responses
-- Optimized for files with 50,000+ records
+- Available for files with 50,000+ records

 ## Error Handling